 ECSS-E-ST-32-01_0810128

-When the material properties specified in 8.3.2a are not available, they shall be derived by means of a test programme 8.3.2dcovering:
+When the material properties specified in 8.3.2a are not available, they shall be derived by means of a test programme to the extent necessary to complement the fracture mechanics analysis in 8.3.2d, and covering:

-Ultimate and yield strength for all welding conditions used, including mechanical properties (as in 8.3.2a) in the presence of different misalignments, angles between joints or typical defects, and their consequences.
+Ultimate and yield strength for all welding conditions needed as input to the analytical assessment, including mechanical properties (as in 8.3.2a) in the presence of different misalignments, angles between joints or typical defects, and their consequences.

 Fracture toughness KC, stress-corrosion cracking threshold KISCC, and crack propagation parameters for each type of thickness.